Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Experiments

 \section{Experiments}

-Our experiments are designed to answer the following questions: \begin{enumerate} \item Is our model competitive with sequence-to-sequence methods on highly temporal tasks that require long-term forecasting? \item Is our model competitive with graph-based methods on highly spatial tasks, despite not having access to a predefined variable graph? \item Does the spatiotemporal sequence embedding let Transformers learn meaningful spatial relationships? \end{enumerate}
+Our experiments are designed to answer the following questions: \begin{enumerate} \item Is our model competitive with seq2seq methods on highly temporal tasks that require long-term forecasting? \item Is our model competitive with graph-based methods on highly spatial tasks, despite not having access to a predefined variable graph? \item Does our spatiotemporal sequence formulation let Transformers learn meaningful variable relationships? \end{enumerate}